 Finding the Finish for My Khaki Industrial Lamp

-All along, it was my intent to create something that looked like it had been “poured” and came from a mold.
-I didn’t want it to look like wood, and so relied on the thick primer to create the softness I desired.
+All along, I knew I didn’t want this piece to look like wood, but instead like something that had emerged from a mold as a cast piece.
+So I relied on the thick primer to “goo things up.”
 It filled the nooks and crannies, rounded the corners and smoothed out the imperfections.

-At times, too much primer built-up in the corners, so it was necessary to remove it with my X-acto knife or some jeweler’s files.
+At times, too much primer built-up in the corners, so it was necessary to scrape it out with my X-acto knife.
 A slow, but necessary process that eventually prepared me for the last step.
-Determining the final color.
+Deciding on a color.

 Should it be white?
-Should it be navy, or something else?
+Or maybe navy, or something else?
 Whatever it was, it had to compliment the polished stainless rings I wanted to use.

 Stymied, I found myself lurching from one idea to another.
 Back and forth.
 I went so far as to “flip my thinking” and envision my Khaki Industrial lamp as an old rusty radiator with bronze accents.
 But that didn’t pan out, so I went back to my original idea.
-It was only after a long pause, did I finally “see” what I had been looking at for months.
+It was only after a long pa

 I had been making a bunch of gray oak samples for another project, but never considered them as a possibility for my Khaki Industrial Lamp.
 It wasn’t until I sprayed my commissioned piece, did I “see” the khaki color and thought of combining it with the grayed-out white oak and the polished stainless steel.
 And so that’s how the finish came to be.